mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

 #### Setting up test code

 Underneath the comment header, we can add the starter code as defined from the "Test code arrangement" part of the issue.
 Each test (no matter the situation you're writing a test for) should have a corresponding test case in Zephyr.
 Therefore, the `describe` block encompassing the test code should correspond to folder name in Zephyr (e.g. "Incoming webhook"), and the `it` block should contain `Zephyr test case number` as `Test Key`, and then the test title.
-For {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Webapp E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}}, in the spec file made for it (`attachment_does_not_collapse_spec.ts`), the starter code would be:
+For {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Web App E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}}, in the spec file made for it (`attachment_does_not_collapse_spec.ts`), the starter code would be:
   ```javascript
   describe('Integrations/Incoming Webhook', () => {
     it('MM-T642 Attachment does not collapse', () => {